changwn/RobMixReg/README.md

 * Update class definition of RobMixReg.
 The new class add one slot which return the posterior probability of the mixture regression.

+2020-05-26

+* version 0.2.1 released

+* Our paper published on arxiv, please cite us.
+For more detail of the proposed method, please refer to DESCRIPTION file.

 # Install from CRAN
 ```